 week 03: data exploration and visualization

 The term "data science" seems to have been introduced in its current sense by W. S. Cleveland in 2001.
 W.S.
 Cleveland, Data science: an action plan for expanding the technical areas of the field of statistics, International Statistical Review, 2001.
-David Donoho's 50 years of data science is an excellent summary of what "data science" means, especially from the perspective of how academic disciplines are organized, and how they change over time.
+David Donoho's 50 years of data science is an excellent summary of what "data science" means, especially from the perspective of how academic disciplines are organized, how they change over time, and how statistics departments didn't see this coming.

 a data paranoia toolkit

 The first thing you do with a new data file is look at it.
 But, you say, come on, my file is too big to read the whole thing.
-Here's a litany of basic techniques for dealing with big data files, aiming to get big unmanageable data sets down to little data sets that human, intuitive biological superpowers can work on:
+Pshaw.
+Here's a litany of basic techniques for dealing with big data files, aiming to get unmanageably big data sets down to little data sets that you can put your intuitive human eyes on:

 - slice: look at the start and the end